danielricks/autoplay/README.md

 ### Human

-There are several ways to play the games, either to get more intuition about the formatting of the text, or for fun.
+There are two ways to play the games, either to get more intuition about the formatting of the text, or for fun.

 From the autoplay folder (text reformatted for agents):
 ```bash